mslhii/android-root-projects/README.md

 # android-root-projects
 Files related to Android phone rooting.
-All projects will come with b
+All projects will come with bo

 Phones supported:
 1. BLU Advance L5